Violations and Citations

 - There is insufficient air ventilation or circulation provided

-- Any animals maintained on a tether must be free of entanglements.
+- The owner or keeper of any animal maintained on a tether must be outside with the animal.
+The animal must be free of entanglements.
 All tethers must be a minimum of 6 feet in length, or appropriate for the breed.
 No choke or prong type collars may be used unless the animal is under the handler’s direct control.

 - Animals kept outdoors must be brought into the residence if the outside heat index temperature reaches 100 degrees Fahrenheit or higher or if the wind chill factor reaches 35 degrees Fahrenheit or lower; or during severe inclement weather such as severe thunderstorm, tropical storm/hurricane warnings or events, tornadoes or flooding.